sidz/phpmnd/README.md

 The ``--extensions`` option lets you extend the code analysis.
 The provided extensions must be comma separated.

-The ``--hint`` option will suggest replacements for magic numbers based on your codebase constants.

 The ``--ignore-funcs`` option will exclude a list of comma separated functions from the code analysis, when using the "argument" extension.
 Defaults to `intval`, `floatval`, `strval`.

 The ``--ignore-numbers`` option will exclude a list of comma separated numbers from the code analysis.